Armenian soldiers killed in clashes with Azeri troops near Karabakh

 Nagorno-Karabakh has run its own affairs with heavy military and financial backing from Armenia since 1994.
 Armenian-backed forces also hold seven Azeri districts surrounding the region.

-Armenia, an ally of Russia, says it would not stand by if Nagorno-Karabakh were attacked.
-(Reporting by Hasmik Mkrtchyan in Yerevan and Nailia Bagirova in Baku; Writing by Margarita Antidze; Editing by Crispian Balmer)
+Reporting by Hasmik Mkrtchyan in Yerevan and Nailia Bagirova in Baku; Writing by Margarita Antidze; Editing by Crispian Balmer